RaJah239/test/README.md

 - Quick Claw activation text added.
 - Sacred Ash acts like a Pokémon Center heal and does not require any KO’d Pokémon for its activation.
 - Gym trainers reset when exiting if the leader hasn't been defeated.
 - Shiny Pokémon chance is 1/256.
-Can get any Hidden Power type (except Fairy).
+Can get both genders and any Hidden Power type (except Fairy).
+- Shiny Charm gifted in Pro.
+Oak's lab upon Pokédex completion.
+Shiny Charm gives all Pokémon a 3.125% chance to be shiny on encounter.

 # **Asset Credits List:**
 - RBY text frame added from Polished Crystal